Schedules, vacation and sick days

 Please confirm your vacation time with Erynn and Zach at least two weeks in advance.

-Technically you have 5 days accrued per year.
+Technically you have the equivalent of one weeks paid sick days accrued per year (ie: if you are full time it is 5 days, if you are part time it is the number of days you typically work during the week).
 But again, Erynn and Zach aren’t counting and we’d rather you stay at home and get better rather than risk infecting people at work.

 That being said, we’ve seen Ferris Bueller’s day off and Zach is quite capable of embodying Principal Rooney.